State Bar of Arizona Regulations

 A. "Active member" means any person defined as such by Rule 32(c)(2) of the Rules of the Supreme Court of Arizona.

-B. "Affidavit" means the document to be filed with the Committee by each Active member affirming the Active member's compliance with the MCLE requirements.
+B. "Affidavit" means the document that each Active member files annually with the State Bar of Arizona affirming the Active member's compliance with the MCLE requirements.

 C. "Board" means Board of Governors of the State Bar of Arizona.